recommendation-systems, streaming-data, real-time-ml, kafka, flink, feature-engineering, machine-learning

 Streaming Architecture for Recommendations

 Model serving requires specialized infrastructure.
-Frameworks like TensorFlow Serving, Seldon, or KServe provide APIs for model inference with millisecond latency.
+Modern frameworks include TensorFlow Serving, Ray Serve (for Python-native models), Seldon Core, KServe, and MLflow Model Serving.
+These platforms provide APIs for model inference with single-digit millisecond latency and support A/B testing, canary deployments, and automatic scaling.
 Some architectures pre-compute candidate recommendations and use streaming features only for final ranking, reducing computational load.
+For real-time ML inference patterns, see Real-Time ML Inference with Streaming Data.

 Implementation Patterns